22. WIKIPEDIA, GERALD JOE MORENO, GOOGLE

 22.17 An Offensive Statement on Google Search

 When Gerald Joe Moreno devised the Kevin Shepherd and Robert Priddy slur, he created a Google Search aspersion employing a direct lift from his belligerent Wikipedia User page (of 2006), militating against my publishing venture (though with the addition of the word “absolutely”).
-That hostile statement appeared in July 2007 and continued to read: “There are absolutely no online references about Kevin R. D. Shepherd’s qualifications, notability, personal information, credentials or schooling.”
+That hostile statement, appearing in July 2007, continued to read: “There are absolutely no online references about Kevin R. D. Shepherd’s qualifications, notability, personal information, credentials or schooling.”
 This harassment remained visible on my Google Search name list for many months.

-The stigmatising assertion comprised a verbal illustration for the Moreno blog sathyasaibaba (at wordpress.com).
+The stigmatising assertion comprised a verbal illustration for the Moreno blog sathyasaibaba.
 The blog here specified did not show the name of Moreno, but the pseudonym of Equalizer.
 The sustained aspersion was viewed by close analysts as web harassment, evading details found on the CI (Citizen Initiative) website (and also my neglected books).

-Academics and legal analysts deduced that the person who really did lack online references, about personal information and schooling, was Gerald Joe Moreno, whose background is shrouded in obscurity.
+Academic and legal investigators deduced that the person who really did lack online references, about personal information and schooling, was Gerald Joe Moreno, whose background is shrouded in obscurity.
 Even his sole known photograph was zealously confined (by him) to the zone of perfect web anonymity, or rather obscurity and invisibility.
-Nevertheless, for several years, Gerald Joe Moreno was very much in evidence on Google Search, whatever his attempts to divert attention from this.
+Nevertheless, for several years, Gerald Joe Moreno was very much in evidence on Google Search, whatever his attempts to divert attention from this presence.
 His various web pseudonyms included SSS108, vishvarupa108, Equalizer,

-JM108, and GM108; these cover identities were easily traced by ex-devotees.
+JM108, and GM108; these cover identities were easily traced by ex-devotees of Sathya Sai Baba.

 22.18 Joe Moreno as Internet Terrorist

 Ex-devotees were complaining about the offensive tactics for several years; his attack strategy is the reason why Gerald Joe Moreno was viewed as an internet terrorist.
-The acutely harassing and defamatory nature of his web output (often pseudonymous) invited strong accusations (see, e.g., 22.10 above).
+The acutely harassing and defamatory nature of his web output (so often pseudonymous) invited strong accusations (see, e.g., 22.10 above).
 Moreno disliked being called an internet terrorist.
 He had been demonstrating this tendency on Google Search name listings even while repudiating criticisms to that effect.
-It is a fact that he dominated the Google name lists of several ex-devotees and critics (including mine in 2007-2008).
+The fact is that he dominated the Google name lists of several ex-devotees and critics (including mine during 2007-2008).

 Ex-devotees claimed that exercises in negative SEO were involved in these dominations and infiltrations.
 Quite apart from that factor, the animosity of Moreno towards critics of Sathya Sai Baba was blatantly obvious in libellous and misleading materials.
-He denied using distorted images of opponents, but in clear contradiction, certain images in that category were preserved from his web output (see 22.6 above).
-Joe Moreno denied placing details of opponents on porn sites, but there is strong accusation in this respect that is difficult to ignore (see 23.5 below).
-Some critics concluded that his acute aversion to having his own image reproduced (see 22.15 above) was because an exposure of personal appearance offset his preferred anonymous (or pseudonymous) identity.
+He denied using distorted images of opponents.
+However, in clear contradiction, certain images in that category were preserved from his web output (see 22.6 above).
+Joe Moreno denied placing details of opponents on porn sites, but strong accusations in this respect were difficult to ignore (see Moreno and Devotees).
+His acute aversion to having his own image reproduced (see 22.15 above) was evidently because an exposure of personal appearance offset his preferred anonymous identity.

-The role of Joe Moreno, as sectarian aggressor, was evidently justified in his psychology by his extreme belief about allegations made against the guru.
-Moreno asserts that “all of the allegations against (Sathya) Sai Baba are based on hearsay, rumour, gossip, conspiracy theories, anonymous accounts and stories from six non-anonymous and alleged victims” (accessed 30/08/2008).
-This very misleading statement comes from the Moreno denigration of myself on his primary website, and from the section entitled Kevin Shepherd’s Unsupported Terrorist Claims.
-The dismissive version of allegations is far removed from the report of Dr. Timothy Conway (see 23.10 on this website).
+The role of Joe Moreno, as sectarian aggressor, was evidently justified in his psychology by his extremist belief about accusations made against the guru.
+Moreno asserted: “All of the allegations against (Sathya) Sai Baba are based on hearsay, rumour, gossip, conspiracy theories, anonymous accounts and stories from six non-anonymous and alleged victims” (accessed 30/08/2008).
+This very misleading statement comes from the Moreno denigration of myself on his primary website, from the section entitled Kevin Shepherd’s Unsupported Terrorist Claims.
+The dismissive version of "allegations" is far removed from the report of Dr. Timothy Conway (see Testimonies of Sexual Abuse).

 Moreno decried my reminder that Sathya Sai “is closely associated with terrorism.”
-This association is a fact, and quite apart from the notorious bedroom murders of 1993.
-The reports of Basava Premanand (and his colleagues amongst the Indian Rationalists) refer to various other murders and harassments which are not so easily explained away by apologists.
+This association is a fact, something in addition to the notorious bedroom murders of 1993.
+The reports of Basava Premanand (and his colleagues amongst the Indian Rationalists) refer to various other murders and harassments of a severe kind.
 Moreno was notably opposed to Premanand, the major Indian critic of the guru who exposed the “miracle” feats of Sathya Sai as deceptions.
-See 23.7 and 23.8 on this website.
-That factor alone is sufficient reason to take Premanand seriously.
-It is also impossible to realistically discount the terrorism factor.
+See Indian Rationalist and From Yogi to Sceptic.
 Furthermore, Premanand was in protest at what the Indian Rationalists saw as a perverse obstruction to truth in the shape of Gerald Joe Moreno.
 Indeed, Premanand contributed a book on this subject (Failed Sabotage by Sathya Sai Baba through Gerald Moreno, 2007).